-- Keywords: provable dictionary learning, sparse coding, support recovery, iterative hard thresholding, matrix factorization, neural architectures, noodl
+Keywords: dictionary learning, provable dictionary learning, online dictionary learning, sparse coding, support recovery, iterative hard thresholding, matrix factorization, neural architectures, neural networks, noodl

 TL;DR: We present a provable algorithm for exactly recovering both factors of the dictionary learning model.